-[Chain of custody]
+Chain of custody

 In the automobiles supply chain, the multiple inputs (resources), outputs (products), and processes exist, and the LCA of automotive products is generally conducted within a complex system.
 As a method for the appropriate allocation and management of environmental attributes within such a system, Chain of Custody may be applied.
 ISO 22095:2020 specifies five models of Chain of Custody (Table 4, Figure 13).